Skip to Content

 2. service animals;

-3. on-duty emergency service K-9s or rescue dogs;
+3. on-duty emergency service K-9s or rescue animals;

-4. to provide temporary shelter as established by the Emergency Management Coordinator in the event of an emergency;
+4. animals brought to campus temporarily for emergency shelter as established by the Emergency Management Division;

-5. fish contained in aquariums no larger than 10 gallons.
+5. fish in aquariums of 10 gallons or less.
 Tanks may not be placed near computer workstations which may pose an electrical hazard or damage equipment;

-1. Application for a special event involving animals must be submitted to EHSRM at least three weeks prior to the event to allow processing.
+1. Application for a special event involving animals must be submitted to EHSREM at least three weeks prior to the event to allow processing.

 5. HEALTH AND SAFETY CONCERNS

-1. Animals can pose a threat to the health and safety of the campus community as well as to a healthful educational environment through allergy, animal bites, and disease transmission (fleas, ticks, viruses, parasites, etc.).
+1. Animals can pose a potential risk to the health and safety of the campus community as well as to a healthful educational environment through dander allergies, licking, mouthing, biting, scratching, bumping into people, and disease transmission (fleas, ticks, viruses, parasites, etc.).
 In addition to the potential for animals to cause health hazards, animals can be unpredictable, have uncontrollable behavior, and can contribute to accidents in the workplace and distractions in the learning environment.

 3. Wild or feral animals that do pose a risk to the university environment will be regulated, controlled, and humanely handled in accordance with all applicable laws and ordinances.